gvwilson/thirdbit/src/fiction/iffy/1/index.md

 Sailors were superstitious, and she was a sole survivor.
 Nobody looked at her sidelong
-the way they had when the loss of the *Rushin Doll* was still fresh, but over the yeras Iffy had found that friends were mostly something that happened to other people.
+the way they had when the loss of the *Rushin Doll* was still fresh, but despite Aunt Naggie's efforts,
+Iffy had found that friends were something that mostly happened to other people.

-*Mishra & Co Fine Technical Work - No Job Too Small!* occupied a long shed that might have been the oldest building in Halley.
+*Mishra & Co Fine Technical Work - No Job Too Small!* occupied a long shed that might actually have been the oldest building in Halley.
-The sliding door that took up half its front wall hadn't opened since before she was born.
+The sliding door that took up half its front wall hadn't opened since before she was born, so she banged on the smaller door cut into it.
-Instead,
-she banged on the smaller door cut into it.

 It scraped open on her third knock.
 "Hey Jeep,"
-she said to the boy scowling at her.
+she said to the boy scowling at her from inside.
 "Is your da here?"
 She held up the bent reciprocating rod by way of explanation.

 "Along back," Jeep muttered,
-jerking his thumb over his shoulder and making just enough room for Iffy to squeeze past.
+jerking his thumb over his shoulder and making just enough room for Iffy to squeeze past him.

-The inside of the shed was a humid mug of long-ago fish, freshly singed metal, and the not-entirely-legal bricks of rendered jelly and coal dust that Mister Mishra burned in the furnace to keep his equipment from freezing in the winter.
+The inside of the shed was a humid mug of long-ago fish, freshly singed metal, and the not-entirely-legal compost bricks Mister Mishra burned in the furnace to keep his equipment from freezing in the winter.
 Mismatched lights hung from the ceiling.
 The shadows they cast made the compact machines